NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Celeriac (root celery) Nutrition facts

-Celeriac, also known as root-celery, is a closely related variety of common leaf celery.
-It is grown for its delicious, knobby underground root.
-Root celery is a popular winter-season root vegetable employed as mashed in dishes, soups, and stews, especially in the countryside of Eastern and North European regions.
+Celeriac, also referred to as root-celery, is a closely related variant of common leaf celery.
+This vegetable is primarily cultivated for its delectable, gnarled subterranean root.
+Root celery finds significant popularity during the winter season and is utilized in various culinary preparations, such as mashes, soups, and stews, particularly in the rural areas of Eastern and North European regions.

 celeriac